 The current state of system reveals a number of pressing issues that require targeted mitigation strategies and innovative solutions.
-Many of Solano County's major highways on the I-80 corridor experience recurring congestion.
+Many of Solano County's major highways such as the I-80 corridor, experience recurring congestion.
 Many arterials lack pedestrian and bicyclist facilities, creating gaps in the active transportation network.
 Perhaps most significantly, the pavement on many of Solano County's major roads is in a state of deterioration, representing a sizeable backlog of unfunded maintenance work that will only be exacerbated by time and increasing usage.

-The CMP aims to address these issues through projects within its main priorities, which include developing corridor plans, maintaining consistent width to avoid congestion, and implementing site-sensitive Complete Street strategies whenever possible.
-Meeting these goals will be difficult given the lack of local funding for roadway improvements.
+The CTP aims to address these issues through projects within its main priorities, which include developing corridor plans, maintaining consistent width to avoid congestion, and implementing site-sensitive Complete Street strategies whenever possible.
+Meeting these goals will be difficult given the lack of a local dedicated funding source for roadway improvements.
 Current funding sources include limited local discretionary funds in addition to federal, state, and regional funds, some of which are awarded competitively to projects that best fit a given set of parameters.
-Moving forward, the introduction of SB 1 gas tax funding and the prospective RM 3 bridge toll funds offer an opportunity to address overdue maintenance projects and undertake new construction projects to revitalize Solano County's AHF network.
+Moving forward, the recent passage of SB 1 gas tax funding and the Regional Measure 3 (RM3) bridge toll funds offer an opportunity to address overdue maintenance projects and undertake new construction projects to revitalize Solano County's AHF network.